 Shelleen arrives, a drunken stumble-bum who is literally unable to hit the broad side of a barn when he shoots and whose pants fall down when he draws his gun.
 Strawn kills Frankie, and when the townspeople refuse to bring him to justice, Catherine becomes the outlaw Cat Ballou and vows to take revenge on the town and on Wolf City Development.
 She and her four gang members rob a train carrying the Wolf City payroll, and Shelleen, inspired by his love for Cat (unrequited because she loves Clay), drys out, shapes up and again looking and acting like the legendary gunfighter he was, finds and kills Strawn (off-screen) in a gunfight.
 Later he casually reveals that Strawn was his brother.

 Just after the noose is placed around her neck, Uncle Jed (again as a fake preacher) cuts the rope as she falls through the trapdoor.
-Shellen drunkenly shoots up the town as her gang then spirits her away in a daring rescue.
-Close credits with the gang happily riding away as drunken Kid Shellen tries desperately to stay on his horse.
+Shelleen drunkenly shoots up the town as her gang then spirits her away in a daring rescue.
+Close credits with the gang happily riding away as drunken Kid Shelleen tries desperately to stay on his horse.

 Also features Stubby Kaye and, in his last on-screen movie appearance, Nat King Cole, as a pair of traveling, banjo-playing minstrels.

 This film provides examples of:

 - The Alleged Steed: Kid Shelleen's horse, who is apparently as drunk as he is.

 - Bad Habits: Jed disguises himself as a preacher to rescue both Clay and Cat.

 - Black-and-Gray Morality: The only reason Cat became an outlaw was due to the townspeople's indifference to her father's murder.
 As such, since she can't get justice within the law, she goes for vengeance outside of it.